grandadmiral-thrawn/metQC/_posts/2015-02-19-standard-deviation-of-wind-direction-and-other-wind-checks-for-portal-old-and-new-anemometers.markdown

 The C-SAT 3 is a sonic anemometer that can measure three-directional wind, which are called 'ux', 'uy', and 'uz'.
 The resolution of these vectors are 1 mm/s rms for ux and uy; uz is 0.5 mm/s rms; wind direction is 0.06 degrees rms.
 Instantaneous measurements can be sampled between 1 and 60 Hz.

-How the CR23X correlation works<a id="statistics"></a>
+How the CR23X statistical programs work<a id="statistics"></a>
 --------

 The covariance/correlation instruction for the CR23X calculates Means, variances, standard deviations, covariances, and correlation coefficients for a set of values in input storage.
 The instruction requires that all values be located contiguously in storage.
 The user specifies the first location and how many exist.
 Date are located in input storage and the results are returned to input storage when the averaging is completed.
 The memory might be overloaded by too many values.
 The way to compute the needed space and frequency is to add:

-Time = 1.1 * number of values + 0.5 * number of means, deviations, or variances + 0.9 * number of correlations or covariances + 1.8
+* Time = 1.1 * number of values + 0.5 * number of means, deviations, or variances + 0.9 * number of correlations or covariances + 1.8

-Space = number of values + number of means, deviations, and variances + number of correlations or covariaces + total number of outputs + 2
+* Space = number of values + number of means, deviations, and variances + number of correlations or covariaces + total number of outputs + 2

 This can be expedited by explicitly storing the output locations using the "move" instructions.